MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packarrayfunction.md

 ## Returns

-Dynamic array which includes the values of Expr1, Expr2, ... , ExprN.
+Dynamic array that includes the values of Expr1, Expr2, ... , ExprN.

 ## Example